tdickardsoftware/LEDA-ProjectPortal/Documentation/Designs/Activities/Weekly Scores.md

 ## Deleting a Weekly Score
 Once a user is viewing a weekly score sheet they will have the option to delete a score sheet by clicking the Delete Weekly Score button, once clicked a confirmation menu will appear, if confirmed that scoresheet will be deleted.

+## Exporting a Weekly Score
+With weekly scores you can export a summary of all teams and their current standings, along with a report that shows the top darter points from the weekly scores

+You can do this by clicking the Export button and then select the correct report